leeper/opinioncourse/Assignments/ProblemSet4.md

    b.
 Assuming the t-statistic for the mean-difference is 1.76, should we consider this effect to be statistically large and distinguishable from zero?

-   c.
-Is the effect of this treatment larger or smaller than one from an earlier study with an effect size of Cohen's d = 0.40?

  5. The statistical power of a two-sample t-test (which is, in essence, the power of a posttest-only, two-group experimental design) is influenced by four things: the size of each experimental group, the difference-in-means (i.e., difference in mean values of the outcome in the two groups), the variance of the outcome measure, and alpha (the significance level or "Type 1" error probability).

    a.
 If alpha (the Type 1 error probability) is 0.05, how often should we expect to find a "statistically significant" effect size when one is not present?